 The prints only cost $40 a piece, but if you want to get a frame for it too, you’ll have to pay $180.
 Either way, the frames look awesome as a piece of decoration, while also acting as a shout out to your first favorite computer.

 What if the history books have it wrong?
 What if the tool is the master of its maker?
 Did Mac create Man?

 Project Genesis, a short film about a world populated only by old Apple computers, has arrived.
 The computers have issues.
 And they have spoken:

-We computers have always looked at our world from a single point of view: with resignation, limiting ourselves to survive.
+We have always looked at our world with a single point of view: with resignation, limiting ourselves to survive.
 We were wrong!
 From this moment on, everything changes: new unexpected ways open up in front of us, the world we knew now becomes more accessible, simple, within everyone’s range.